 The ongoing global impacts associated with the COVID-19 pandemic, the war in Ukraine and other global events continue to impact Kodak's operations.
 Kodak is experiencing supply chain disruptions, shortages in materials and labor, and increased labor, material and distribution costs.
-Kodak has implemented numerous measures to mitigate these challenges, including increasing safety stock on certain sole-sourced materials, increasing lead-times, providing suppliers with longer forecasts of future demand, certifying additional sources or substitute materials where possible and implementing pricing actions.
+Kodak has implemented numerous measures to mitigate these challenges, including increasing safety stock on certain materials, increasing lead-times, providing suppliers with longer forecasts of future demand, certifying additional sources or substitute materials where possible and implementing pricing actions.
 While Kodak has been able to meet current demand and has implemented numerous measures to mitigate these challenges, the full impact of the COVID-19 pandemic, the war in Ukraine and other global events on Kodak's operations and financial performance remains uncertain and will depend on several factors such as the duration of supply chain disruptions, the ability to secure raw materials and components, the ability to offset higher labor, material and distribution costs through pricing actions and the duration of the COVID-19 pandemic, including vaccination coverage, infection rates, as well as local government restrictions.
 Kodak continues to work closely with government and health officials in the jurisdictions where it operates to protect employees worldwide, with particular measures in place for those working in plants and distribution facilities.
-Beginning in April 2022, Kodak closed its manufacturing facility located in Shanghai, China in response to a mandatory government lockdown.
-The lockdown is on-going and its potential impact on Kodak's operations will depend on its duration.
+Kodak closed its manufacturing facility located in Shanghai, China in April 2022 in response to a mandatory government lockdown.
+The mandatory government lockdown ended on June 1, 2022 and Kodak's Shanghai, China manufacturing facility has resumed operations.
+The temporary closure did not have a material impact on Kodak's financial statements.
 None of Kodak's other manufacturing facilities have been ordered to close by governmental authorities.

 Kodak continues to monitor the rapidly evolving events surrounding the war in Ukraine and the various sanctions imposed in response to the war.
-This military conflict and the international response has disrupted Kodak's ability to operate its Russian subsidiary in the ordinary course, affecting its ability to pay vendors and employees, receive amounts owed from customers in Russia and deliver product.

-Kodak is currently assessing the strategic options of its Russian subsidiary and is in compliance with all sanctions.
-The direct operations of Kodak's Russian subsidiary are not material to the Company's financial statements (less than 1% of total consolidated revenues for 2021), and there were no material impacts to the consolidated results as of and for the quarter ended March 31, 2022.
-The worldwide supply of aluminum and electronic components is expected to decrease as suppliers divert from Russian sources, which may further constrain Kodak's ability to secure these materials directly from the Company's suppliers.
-As a result, Kodak may face increased costs and manufacturing and shipping delays.
-Kodak is anticipating increased costs for energy and transportation as a result of the conflict.
+Kodak is in compliance with all sanctions.
+Kodak is experiencing worldwide supply constraints for aluminum and electronic components, and increased energy and transportation costs due in part to the war in Ukraine.

 The extent to which the military conflict in Ukraine will impact the global economy and Kodak's business and operations remains uncertain.
+Kodak may continue to face further supply chain disruptions and increased costs.

+The war in Ukraine and the international response have disrupted Kodak's ability to operate its Russian subsidiary in the ordinary course, affecting its ability to pay vendors and employees, receive amounts owed from customers in Russia and deliver product.
+The direct operations of Kodak's Russian subsidiary are not material to the Company's financial statements (less than 1% of total consolidated revenues for 2021), and there were no material impacts to the consolidated results as of and for the quarter and year-to-date periods ended June 30, 2022.
+Kodak is in the process of an orderly winding down of its Russian subsidiary and direct Russian operations.